Audition Dates: April 14 and 15, 2023

 - Applicants will be notified of any issues that may cause a submitted program to be rejected, and, time allowing, will be given the opportunity to submit a revised program.

-- Audition instructions and cards will be e-mailed to all candidates approximately two weeks prior to audition date.
+- Audition instructions will be e-mailed to all candidates at the appropriate time.
 They will be emailed to the address given on the application form.

 - Winners receive a concert performance opportunity and an honorarium as outlined below.

-- Winning soloists and ensembles will perform their programs—two winners per recital—on one of three Major Artists Recitals scheduled for the following autumn.
+- Pandemic circumstances allowing, winning soloists and ensembles will perform their programs—two winners per recital—on one of three Major Artists Recitals scheduled for the following autumn.

 - Major Artist Audition winners receive an honorarium after their recital: $1,000 for a solo performer, $750 each for duo performers, $750 each for a trio, $750 each for a quartet, and a maximum of $3,000 for an entire group or ensemble larger than a quartet.